 In the regular tax system, you can deduct most of your mortgage interest.
 This is subject to limitations based on the loan’s size.
 To learn more, see the Interest on Home Mortgage tax tip.

 However, for AMT purposes, you might not be able to deduct the interest.
-This is true if you use mortgage money to do something other than buy, build, or substantially improve your first or second home.
-This affects you if both of these apply:
+This is true if you use mortgage money to do something on your first or second home other than:

 You borrowed on a home equity loan or refinanced your mortgage for a loan that was more than the original debt.